peterrichards-lr/legacyintranet/docs/README.md

 7. Within the Search page, add the necessary widgets ensuring you include the Federated Search Key.
 Further help can be found on [Liferay Learn](https://learn.liferay.com/web/guest/w/dxp/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options).
 8. Search for a keyword, such as leave

-A video showing the result is available [here](Legacy%20Intranet.gif)
+A video showing an overview of the setup is available [here](Liferay%20Search%20Setup.gif)